 You give us all hope :)

 I’m impressed you’ve been able to teach without using Thai at all!
 I appreciate a teacher willing to be repetitive – I learn best after hearing and saying a Thai word about 20 times before I remember it, but I also like to make a quick connection with vocabulary instead of playing guessing games.
-I know a big part of it was that I didn’t like hearing myself talk so much – I could say “Write you name” (on the top of a worksheet, for the youngest kids) four or five times or I could say “เขียนชื่à¸, write your name”… Read more »
+I know a big part of it was that I didn’t like hearing myself talk so much – I could say “Write you name” (on the top of a worksheet, for the youngest kids) four or five times or I could say “เขียนชื่อ, write your name” and get my point across immediately.
+I think you have more patience than me :) Keep up the great work!

 Those “participation” sports trophies drive us bonkers, too.
 What ever happened to 1st, 2nd, and 3rd place trophies?
 As kids, if we didn’t win them, we knew exactly why: because other people were better than us so we had to train harder next season.
 End of story.
 As kids we’d probably would have been confused and embarrassed to get a trophy for not winning!